CodethinkLabs/bloodlight-firmware/README.md

 Of particular note is that the `sample_data` message (see [src/msg.h](src/msg.h)) contains a `src_mask` field.
-This is because the way the firmware works is that each of the ADCs builds its sample data messages separatly, and sends them when they are filled.
+This is because the way the firmware works is that each of the ADCs builds its sample data messages separately, and sends them when they are filled.

 Inspecting acquisition data
 ---------------------------

-The raw sample values from an acquisition don't really give much of an insignt into what is happening.
+The raw sample values from an acquisition don't really give much of an insight into what is happening.

-The output from an acqusition is in YAML format, so it should be easy to write code to load it for analysis.
+The output from an acquisition is in YAML format, so it should be easy to write code to load it for analysis.

 Currently there is a simple conversion tool (`tools/convert`) which can